 The Enteric Nervous System (ENS), a subdivision of the Peripheral Nervous System (PNS), contains the Meissner's Plexus and the Auerbach's Plexus which have direct control of the glands and secretions, the large intestine and gastrointestinal tract, especially digestion, and more significant, elimination.

 Dr. Gershon also writes, “...the nervous system is the only component of the body that possesses the necessary ability to integrate information and use it to coordinate the activity of the glands.”

 The Work I facilitate with clients in private Colon Hydrotherapy sessions, and those whom I teach and mentor comes from proven experience.
 Proper education and understanding of the body is essential; you start where you are.
-Remaining accurate to my ground breaking Colon Hydrotherapy work of 1977~1982, now identified as the original Bodywork for Colon Hydrotherapy, I focus on the Mechanics and Function of our Soma.
+Remaining accurate to my ground breaking Colon Hydrotherapy work of 1977~1982, now identified as the original Bodywork For Colon Hydrotherapy, I focus on the Mechanics and Functions of our Soma.

 The simplest practice makes the greatest difference.

 My best teacher, John W. Davis, challenged me in 1984.
 He said, “Test what I say and prove me wrong.”
 He said this for me to think for myself and come to my own conclusions, verses just hearing him and repeating words without understanding what, and why.
 Thirty-six years later, John Davis is still precise and never was untrue.

 Observe self; engage in conscious feeling.
 The Body cannot and does not lie, only the mind is deceitful.